creold/ai-to-psd/readme.md

 *P.S.
 Some layers in the PSD could get merged randomly...in Adobe CC 2023 there's still no reliable way to control it.
 We tried!*

+> **Warning**
+> You must have the Layers panel shown and expanded on the screen for the script to work properly.
+>
+> The script makes changes to the opened file, so it is better to copy and run it.
+>
+> You can't rerun the script on a file that has already been processed.
+First, use `File → Revert` to revert to the previously saved state.

 #### Blog Article

 En: [How to export an Illustrator file into a vector layered Photoshop file](https://medium.com/@creold/how-to-export-a-illustrator-file-into-a-vector-layered-photoshop-file-2dcc274abf66)